 What is email recall?

-The removal of an email from the Inbox of a recipient is known as a recall.
+Email recall is the removal of an email from the Inbox of a recipient.
 A replacement message can also be substituted.
 If you forget to add an attachment in a message, for example, you can try to retract the message and then send a replacement message with the attachment.

 You may be able to recall an email you sent by accident in some circumstances.